BruceEckel/ConcurrentPython/Chapters/02_Introduction.md

 In the fairy tale of "The Shoemaker and the Elves," the shoemaker had too much work to do and when he was asleep, a group of elves came and made shoes for him.
-Here the work is distributed but even if you have a large number of physical processors the bottleneck is in the limitation of building certain parts of the shoe---if, for example, the sole takes the longest to make, that will limit the rate of shoe creation and change the way you design your solution.
+Here the work is distributed but even with a large number of physical processors the bottleneck is in the limitation of building certain parts of the shoe---if, for example, the sole takes the longest to make, that limits the rate of shoe creation and changes the way you design your solution.

 Thus, the problem you're trying to solve drives the design of the solution.
 There's the lovely abstraction of breaking a problem into subtasks that "run